ryankinnard/DigitalOceanApp/README.md

 1. Clone the Repository

 2. Create Docker Image
 docker build -t todo-app .
-   docker run -p 3000:5000 todo-app

 3. Upload Docker Image
    Create a DigitalOcean Container Registry if you have not done so already